VRCurassow

 Conviasa

-Remnant of former Venezuela state airline Viasa; still government-owned.
-Announced cooperation with InselAir, January 2007.
+Remnant of former Venezuela state airline Viasa; still owned by the Venezuela government.
+Is now flying only interior Venezuelan routes.
+Announced coöperation with InselAir, January 2007 but nothing much has been heard since.

 Curaçao Airways